21 Types of Moths in Florida

 On its wings, dark areas are so dark that it’s nearly impossible to see the black dashes, or daggers, present on them.
 Each wing features a white or pale gray orb-shaped spot at the center.

-The moths have a mottled coloring, similar to their close relatives, which makes it challenging to differentiate between them.
+The moths’ mottled coloring, similar to that of their close relatives, makes it challenging to differentiate them.
 The hindwings are light gray or whitish and have few markings.

-The caterpillar of this moth feeds on various types of oak trees.
+This moth’s caterpillar feeds on various types of oak trees.
 It has an orange body with a thin, black line running along its “back.”

 The orange-brown head is sparsely covered with wispy, white hairs, resembling the rest of its body.